digitoimistodude/dudestack/README.md

 - You are using staging server like customer.example.com and you store your customers' sites like customer.example.com/customerone.
 Your staging server user has proper permissions like making changes to /tmp
 - You are using separate production server that may necessarily not have all the permissions like writing in /tmp dir
 - You use MAMP Pro and Bitbucket
+- Your project hostname is project.dev
+- You use CodeKit version 2+
 - WordPress is controlled by Composer
 - Your project's name is your customer's name and also the server's account name
 - Executables are stored in your server's $HOME/bin